This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Sour Cream for Extra Moisture: Adds extra richness and tenderness without making the bread heavy or greasy.

 No Fussy Steps: One bowl, no mixer, and no weird ingredients.
-Just classic banana bread done right.
+Just classic banana loaf bread done right.

 Variations

-Coconut Banana Bread: Stir in ¾ cup of toasted shredded coconut into the batter and replace the vegetable oil with coconut oil.
+Add Coconut: Stir in ¾ cup of toasted shredded coconut into the batter and replace the vegetable oil with coconut oil.

-Spiced Chai Banana Bread: Add 1 teaspoon of ground ginger, ½ teaspoon of cardamom, and a pinch of cloves to the flour mixture.
+Add spiced Chai: Add 1 teaspoon of ground ginger, ½ teaspoon of cardamom, and a pinch of cloves to the flour mixture.

 Recipe Tips

-- Don’t overmix the batter.
+Don’t overmix the batter.
 Stir just until the dry ingredients are incorporated.
 Overmixing develops gluten, which can make the bread tough.

 This banana bread is the kind that makes the whole kitchen smell like home.
 It’s rich, moist, and packed with real banana flavor, just like Grandma used to make.